BBBSnowball/mehari/single-pendulum-vhdl/ipcore_dir/float_from_sin_readme.txt

    * float_from_sin.asy

+SYM file generator:
+   Generate a SYM file for compatibility with legacy flows

+   * float_from_sin.sym

 Generate XMDF file:
    ISE Project Navigator interface file.
 ISE uses this file to determine how the files output by CORE Generator for the core can be integrated into your ISE